Everybody loves the idea of a start up. The thrill of the risk.

 “gazelles”, for their ability to move so fast. (see the next story “Be Small.

-essential part of the growth story needs to be a succession plan,” says Craig
+essential part of the growth story needs to be a succession plan.

-By succession, Fisher doesn’t just mean selling the business.
-“Succession
+By succession, Hayes Knight doesn’t just mean selling the business.
+They emphasise that succession

 planning is really about creating options: to find new investment partners, to